97-year-old motorcycle racing legend reunites with his bike for the last time

 That was back in the ’50s, and Truman hasn’t seen his own bike in almost 20 years, but that all changed Monday morning.

-“I think he’s going to be extremely impressed because as long as he’s concerned this bike is still in Australia,” says Sheffington, a long-time friend of Tuman’s.
+“I think he’s going to be extremely impressed because as long as he’s concerned this bike is still in Australia,” says Skeffington, a long-time friend of Tuman’s.

 As Tuman makes his way outside to the Masonic parking lot, one piece of racing history reunites with another, Tuman remains speechless, but decides to take a leap of faith and attempts to sit on his bike like back in the day.